-- Our manager holds an approved level 3 qualification or above and at least half of all other staff holds at least an approved level 2 qualification.
-We ensure there is a named deputy who, in our judgement, is capable and qualified to take charge in the manager's absence. - We provide regular in-service training to all our staff whether paid staff or volunteers through the local authority and external agencies. - Our budget allocates resources to training. - We provide our staff with induction training in the first week of their employment.
+- At least half of all other staff holds at least an approved level 2 qualification.
+We ensure there is a named deputy who, in our judgement, is capable and qualified to take charge in the manager's absence. - Managers are responsible for ensuring staff have the right level of maths knowledge to effectively deliver the EYFS curriculum.
+How do we do this as new qualifications no longer have to have maths GCSE- maybe on interview or as observations during the probationary period of maths activities? - To count within the ratios at level 3, staff holding an Early Years Educator qualification must also have achieved a suitable level 2 qualification in English. - We provide regular in-service training to all our staff whether paid staff or volunteers through the local authority and external agencies. - Our budget allocates resources to training. - We provide our staff with induction training in the first week of their employment.
 This induction includes our Health and Safety Policy and Safeguarding Children and Child Protection Policy.
-Other policies and procedures are introduced within an induction plan. - We support the work of our staff by holding regular supervision meetings and appraisals. - We are committed to recruiting, appointing and employing staff in accordance with all relevant legislation and best practice.
+Other policies and procedures are introduced within an induction plan. - We support the work of our staff by holding regular supervision meetings and appraisals. - We are committed to recruiting, appointing, and employing staff in accordance with all relevant legislation and best practice.

-Staff taking medication/other substances
+Staff taking medication/other substances.

 - If a member of staff is taking medication which may affect their ability to care for children, We ensure that they seek further medical advice.
-Our staff will only work directly with the children if medical advice confirms that the medication is unlikely to impair their ability to look after children properly. - Staff medication on the premises will be stored securely and kept out of reach of the children at all times - If we have reason to believe that a member of our staff is under the influence of alcohol or any other substance that may affect their ability to care for children, they will not be allowed to work directly with the children and further action will be taken.
+Our staff will only work directly with the children if medical advice confirms that the medication is unlikely to impair their ability to look after children properly. - Staff medication on the premises will be stored securely and kept out of reach of the children at all times. - If we have reason to believe that a member of our staff is under the influence of alcohol or any other substance that may affect their ability to care for children, they will not be allowed to work directly with the children and further action will be taken.